 Every house in Sitong has a garden and every garden has orange trees.
 The whole village turns orange during the winter.
 Visiting Sitong is like time travelling – there’s a bamboo bridge, a church, some winding village paths skirting through orange orchards and few meandering streams and a rivulet, which the locals love to call Riyang River.
 The church guesthouse has been renovated with modern facilities to accommodate guests.

 You can visit the local church.
 Previously, there used to be a 100-year old Bamboo church here but now a new building has come up.
 There is a Bamboo Bridge, which you would love to see wobbling when someone crosses.
-But when you are in Sitong, there is one thing you cannot miss doing – “Enjoying Oranges.”
+But when you are in Sittong, there is one thing you cannot miss doing – “Enjoying Oranges.”

 When the oranges bloom, the whole village is covered in a hue of orange.
 You can also spend time walking all around the village along the farms or sit idle on the banks of Riyang river and watch the Lepcha kids returning home.
 In Sitong, you would love doing “nothing.”

 The house of Rabindranath Tagore at Mongpoo is just 20 kms away and Latpanchar – the highest point in Mahananda Wildlife Sanctuary is 13 kms. from Sitong.
 Latpanchar is also known for being the home to the Himalayan Salamander and numerous species of birds and butterflies.
-Other touristic destinations like Kurseong, Dilaram, Bagora are all within 20 kms of Sitong.
-Chatakpur, the picture-perfect village within the Senchal Wildlife Sanctuary is also within 30 kms. of Sitong.
+Another attraction of Latpanchar is the endangered Rufous Necked Hornbill, which nests here every year between April and September.